 Recurring Visitors (frequent short term visits) are to report to any DMV service location, except for our Inspection Station, and prove non-DC residency by presenting their out-of-state issued driver license or identification card, copy of their original lease, deed or mortgage statement and a current utility bill (issued within 60 days) representing the same address and the valid registration card for the vehicle in question.
 All documents must be in the name of the registered owner of the vehicle.

 If you reside with someone and the lease, deed or mortgage statement is not in your name, you must provide all of the following as proof of non-DC residency:

 - A statement from the individual attesting to the fact that you reside at their home

 - Copy of the lease, deed or mortgage statement and a current utility bill (issued within 60 days) in the individual’s name

 - A copy of the individual’s driver license or identification card issued from their jurisdiction reflecting the same address

-You may also mail the required documents to: DC Department of Motor Vehicles, Attn: ROSA Exemption, PO Box 90120, Washington, DC 20090.
+You may also complete the request for a ROSA exemption online, or mail the required documents to: DC Department of Motor Vehicles, Attn: ROSA Exemption, PO Box 90120, Washington, DC 20090.
 If mailing, your ROSA exemption receipt will be sent to you within 15 days.
 The ROSA exemption is good for a one year period.